Shallyn Wells, Bay Area Somatic Therapist

 get to know me

 I am a somatic therapist because I believe in our bodies’ innate ability to move towards relationship and move towards healing.
-And I believe in our bodies’ innate ability to move towards relationship and healing because I feel and have felt that movement in my own body.

 In my practice, contradictions, paradoxes, and dissonance are held sacred.
 Here, there is reverence for all the multitudes of you, every you that you had to be to find yourself here today.
 Here, survival strategies are treasured, not pathologized.
 Here, what’s “in the way” is the way.